abourke09/draw-straws/notes.md

   - [X] The DOM then redirects to the new GameShow page
   - [ ] Get the Nav to not re-fetch every time a navlink is clicked
   - [ ] Better formatting on the Player Show page
+  - [ ] Make a branch that experiments with incorporating more Redux instead of using the React state for the game portion
+  - [ ] Make this Readme better
+  - [ ] Record Video walkthrough
+  - [ ] Finish writing blogpost
+  - [ ] Review React and Redux for project review questions REVIEW IS 7AM-7:45AM WEDNESDAY WITH ALICE BALBUENA!

 Clear and Re-Seed the database with this command: `rake db:reset`